 There are cannabis villains out there – that is the “verify” part of the idiom.
 Beware of promises that are impossible to keep.
 Watch out for penny stock predators and CBD snake oil cultivators and unsavoury extractors.
 Be wary of evangelical Canadian business valuations.
 Think twice of unicorns claiming to have a secret sauce or a way to water plants that no one in the history of mankind has thought of.
 Seriously evaluate partnering with former black markets operators of the cannabis world.
 Verifying everything in this industry is a must, as is surrounding yourself with an experienced, professional team.

-Regardless of the United States’ failed War on Drugs, cannabis is a valuable international commodity.
+Regardless of the United States’ failed War on Drugs, legal cannabis is a valuable international commodity.
 The market grows, evolves and shifts – seemingly on a daily basis.
 Weed is here to stay.
 My advice, in the words of President Reagan: “Doveryai, no proveryai (Trust, but verify)”.

 We offer unique, custom-made sponsorship opportunities showcasing your brand for maximum exposure.